 Cell Phone Use Statistics

-In 2013, approximately 150 people in Nebraska were involved in car accidents due to cell phone use.
-While there were no fatalities due to distractions from cell phone use in 2013, there have been 7 fatalities in the past 12 years due to cell phone distractions.
 Nationwide, teenagers have been found as more likely to be involved in car accidents due to texting and driving.
 While the number of accidents caused by teen drivers and cell phone use only represented approximately 25% of all accidents in Nebraska, this is still a large amount considering the total teenage population in Nebraska.
-Teenagers are more apt to check their phone and do not have the experience to understand that other drivers, pedestrians, and bicyclists can appear out of nowhere on roadways.
+Teenagers are more apt to check their phones and do not have the experience to understand that other drivers, pedestrians, and bicyclists can appear out of nowhere on roadways.
 Accidents caused by texting and driving are often devastating because these accidents are so easily preventable.

 Texting and Driving Repercussions